ronghaopger/EasyPull/README.md

 ### Customization

-The pull to refresh view can be customized using the following methods:
+The pull-to-refresh view can be customized using the following methods:

 ```Swift
  func easy_addDropPull(action: (() ->Void), customDropView: EasyViewManual? = nil)